joezuntz/cosmosis-doc/reference/standard_library/smail.rst

 error sigma(z) = sigma_0 (1+z) and optionally biases it.
 It computes bin edges in the survey assuming equal numbers in each.

-We might wish to add an option to specify fixed bin edges instead?
+You can also specify fixed bin edges.